MousaviLaleh/Election_Analysis/README.md

 **4. Declare and and skip the header row**
 <p align="center"><img src="https://github.com/MousaviLaleh/Election_Analysis/blob/main/images/09.png"></p>
-this function will skip first row of data which is the header
+this function will skip first row of data which is the header.  <br/><br/>

 <p align="center">
    the full code to open and read a file<br/>